UrbanRuralSystems/ur-scape/README.md

 Please contact the project lead Dr. Stephen Cairns (cairns@arch.ethz.ch) for any potential collabration and development opportunties.

-If you would like report a bug or have trouble installing/using the software, please contact Dr. Yuhao Lu (yuhao.lu@sec.ethz.ch)
+If you would like report a bug or have trouble installing/using the software, please contact the ur-scape team (ur-scape@sec.ethz.ch).

+### Download

+🌐 Visit the ur-scape website at [ur-scape.com](https://ur-scape.com).

+👩‍💻 Download binaries for Windows and macOS at [the Getting Started page](https://ur-scape.com/download/).

 ### Screenshots
 <a  href="Screenshots/1.jpg">